mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 apply the following procedure to each prefix.

 For each allowed character, compute the last position within the prefix.
-For example, consider the positions for string `aabxbcbaaccb` in the following diagram.
+For example, consider the positions for string `aabbxbbcaab` in the following diagram.

 <img src="/assets/2017.04.01.last.jpg" alt="Last occurrence of allowed letters" style="width:50%; display: block; margin-left: auto; margin-right: auto;" />